Montenegro Pride: 2020

-Months prior to the 8th Montenegro pride Montenegros society was faced with the rise of hate speech against LGBTIQ persons.
-During parliament discussions about same-sex partnership law, same-sex attraction ware compared to paraphilic sexual tendencies such as zoophilia and paedophilia.
-Slogan ‘’I am a symbol of resistance’’ was created as an answer to the rising clerofascist political ideologies that were emerging from Montenegro's political and social structures.
-After the newly elected prime minister of Montenegro, Zdravko Krivokapić stated that terrorist-bomber Nikola Kavaja is a ‘’Symbol of resistance’’ organising committee of Montenegro pride decided to reclaim these words and put them in the antifascistic context.
-Organizing committee through the narrative of 8th Montenegro pride explained that despite daily discrimination, violence, insults and non-acceptance LGBTIQ persons just with their existence are a symbol of resistance to Homophobia, transphobia, patriarchy, exploitation, theocracy and autocracy, marginalization, violence, to the war narrative, dogma, regression, prejudice, stereotypes to the vampirization of fascism, hate, social inequality and degradation of human rights.
+Months prior to the 8th Montenegro pride parade, Montenegrin society was faced with the rise of hate speech against LGBTIQ people.
+During parliament discussions about same-sex partnership law, same-sex attraction was compared to paraphilic sexual tendencies such as zoophilia and paedophilia.
+The slogan, "I am a symbol of resistance", was created as an answer to the rising clerofascist political ideologies that were emerging from Montenegro's political and social structures.
+After the newly elected prime minister of Montenegro, Zdravko Krivokapić, stated that terrorist Nikola Kavaja was a "symbol of resistance", the organising committee of Montenegro pride decided to reclaim these words and put them in the anti-fascist context.
+They explained that despite daily discrimination, violence, insults and non-acceptance of LGBTIQ persons, just with their existence, are a symbol of resistance to homophobia, transphobia, patriarchy, exploitation, theocracy and autocracy, marginalization, violence, to the war narrative, dogma, regression, prejudice, stereotypes to the vampirization of fascism, hate, social inequality and degradation of human rights.